houseos/kvs/README.md

 ### File Backend

-The file backend stores each key value pair in a file.
+The file backend stores the value of each key value pair in a separate file.
-Additionally a JSON file is created containing references to all files, their derivation values and IVs required for the decryption.
+Additionally a JSON file is created containing the key, the references to all value files, their derivation values and IVs required for the decryption.

 This allows to store dramatically bigger values since the values of all keys are not stored in RAM during runtime.
 Only the JSON file is loaded during runtime and a file containing a requested value is loaded and decrypted only on request.